-The Pacific Graduate School of Psychology (PGSP) was founded in 1975 as an independent, professional school.
-PGSP was re-incorporated as Palo Alto University in August 2009.
 Palo Alto University (PAU or the University) is a private, nonprofit educational institution.
-The University was first accredited in 1986 by the regional accrediting body, the Western Association of Schools and Colleges and has been continuously accredited since then.
+The University was founded in 1975 and was first accredited in 1986 by the regional accrediting body, the Western Association of Schools and Colleges and has been continuously accredited since then.
 PAU is dedicated to education with an emphasis in the behavioral and social sciences; to promoting future innovators and leaders for the benefit of society; to generating knowledge through research and scholarship of the highest level; and to providing services to the community informed by science and scholarship.